Information for Florida visitors

 Red tide is the name of a dangerous algae bloom that occurs when colonies of the microscopic plants grow out of control and release toxic chemicals that can kill fish and hurt mammals and birds.

 Scientists call these “harmful algal blooms,” according to the National Ocean Service.
 The agency points out that while these blooms affect every coastal state, Florida’s gulf coast experiences one of these blooms practically every summer.
+The state tracks blooms on a map here.

 These specific algae blooms do often make the water red, and can make the surrounding air hard to breathe.
 Humans can suffer debilitating illnesses that can potentially be lethal.